tomwpublic/hubitat_broadlink/README.md

 * On the Broadlink Remote device page, set the preferences:
     * Enter the IP address of your broadlink RM device and click Save Preferences.
     * If your remote has RF functionality (typically named some variation of RM Pro), enabled the "Does your device support RF?" option.
     * Save Preferences and refresh the page.
-If you see this values in Current States then you are good to move on:
+If you see these values in Current States then you are good to move on:
         * **activity** : idle

 # Usage instructions (virtual device):